rainloreley/Spica-iOS/README.md

 ## ⚠️ Disclaimer

 If you want to build/install the app, please keep in mind that everything here could be very unstable and/or incomplete.
-I recommend waiting for the official releases instead.
+I recommend waiting for an official releases instead.

 ## 📄 License